-In a screening mammogram, whether it is by film or digital, each breast is X-rayed in two different positions: from top to bottom and from side to side.
+In a screening mammogram, whether it is by film or digital, each breast is X-rayed from top to bottom and from side to side.
 When a mammogram image is viewed, breast tissue appears white and opaque and fatty tissue appears darker and translucent.

 The American Cancer Society recommends yearly screening mammograms starting at age 40.
 However, the U.S. Preventive Services Task Force (USPSTF) doesn't recommend regular mammography screening for women in their 40s.
 The USPTF recommendation is a baseline mammogram at age 40, and then a mammogram every two years beginning at age 50 and ending at age 74.
 Talk to your health care provider to determine how often you should get a mammogram.

 What if Something Looks Abnormal on a Mammogram?

 Potential abnormalities are found in 6% to 8% of women who have screening mammograms.
 This small group of women needs further evaluation that may include diagnostic mammography, breast ultrasound, or needle biopsy.

 After the additional evaluation is complete, most of these women will be found to have nothing wrong.

 Diagnostic mammograms differ from screening mammograms in that the exam focuses specifically on an area of tissue that appeared abnormal in a screening mammogram.
 Diagnostic mammograms are also done for women who haven't had a screening mammogram but may be showing signs or symptoms of something abnormal in the breasts.